caddison/AeroCompanion/README.md

 **Move Forward / Move Backward**: Basic forward or backward movement for navigating environments.

-**Rotate Left / Rotate Right**: Rotate the drone to adjust the camera or sensors without changing position.
+**Move Left / Move Right**: Rotate the drone to adjust the camera or sensors without changing position.

 **Hover**: Stabilize the drone in one place for a detailed inspection or data capture.